View the Country Report for New Zealand in the Oxford Compendium of National Legal Responses to Covid-19

 New Zealand has, so far, successfully adopted an elimination strategy, after aggressive action was taken in March 2020 when the virus first infiltrated the country.
-The country has managed to keep the number of diagnosed cases at just over 2,000 and number of deaths to 25.
+The country has managed to keep the number of diagnosed cases at just under 7,000 and number of deaths to 47.
 A strict nationwide lockdown of seven weeks – where everyone was required to stay-at-home – broke the chain of community transmission.
 A border fortress was constructed, with mandatory state-managed quarantine for 14 days on entry, in order to catch, isolate and treat anyone arriving with the virus.
 Within this nationwide bubble, long virus-free periods have been achieved – interspersed with small outbreaks arising from border breaches.
 Short-sharp regional lockdowns, temporary elevation of other precautions, super-charged contact tracing and testing, and forensic examination of transmission have all been used to dampen down any flare-ups.
 As a result, other than the continuing border restrictions, day-to-day life has generally returned to normal.
 The Ministry of Health, headed by the Director-General of Health, leads public health protection throughout the country, in conjunction with district health boards.
-District health boards (20) are partly-elected by local residents and are responsible for delivering health services and running public hospitals within their districts, as funded by central government through the Ministry of Health.
-District health board-owned public health units (12) deliver many public health services, in conjunction with a range of non-government organizations; key statutory officials, including medical officers of health, are employed in these units.
+District health boards (20) are partly-elected by local residents and are responsible for delivering health services and running public hospitals within their districts, as funded by the central Government through the Ministry of Health.
+District health board-owned public health units (12) deliver many public health services, in conjunction with a range of non-governmental organizations; key statutory officials, including medical officers of health, are employed in these units.